-If your plans change after the reservation has been made, please call the student development office.
-Failure to notify us of a change in your plans, will result in non-refundable charges.
+RESERVATIONS MUST BE MADE AT LEAST 5 BUSINESS DAYS IN ADVANCE.
+If your plans change after the reservation has been made, please call the Student Engagement office.
+Failure to notify us of a change in your plans will result in non-refundable charges.